 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Some cool rocks are geodes, rose quartz, opal, malachite, granite, and limestone, among many others.
-Depending on what you are looking for, consider this, sedimentary rocks are found near oceans, caves, deserts, igneous rock in basins, orogens, oceanic crust, and metamorphic rocks in mountain ranges and deep inside their cores.
+Depending on what you are looking for, consider this: sedimentary rocks are found near oceans, caves, deserts, igneous rock in basins, orogens, oceanic crust, and metamorphic rocks in mountain ranges and deep inside their cores.

-If you are interested in checking out the best books about rock and minerals identification you can find them by clicking here (Amazon link).
+If you want to check out the best rock and mineral identification books, you can find them here (Amazon link).

 What are Cool Rocks?